mdabir1203/42-Exam-Concepts/README.md

 Concepts about the Exam problems and Discussion about various Optimized Solution and Intutive discussions

 All the documentations will be a showcase of recent Machine Learning and AI Tools.
-Additionaly, promote creativity and critical thinking in the field among 42 schools
+Additionaly, Promote Creativity and Critical thinking in the peers among 42 schools

 Tools Used :
 1. Midjourney AI to create Image
 2. Canva to add text and redefine it.
-3. Using Chatgpt3 to create markdowns - resolve intutive discussions and also having an human intervention to redefine it.

 Sneakpeek: